Francisco Mañosa: The Coconut Palace

 Mañosa's insitance on only taking on projects with a Filipino identity eventually led him to leave Mañosa Brothers and put up his own firm.
 Because he had built up his name designing the San Miguel Corporation headquarters, he was asked by Imelda Marcos to build the "Tahanang Pilipino" (lit.
 Filipino home, often referred to as the Coconut Palace), within the Cultural Center of the Philippines Complex.

 The project became controversial, because the opulent design was paid for with government funds and was soon cited as a prominent example of Marcos' Edifice Complex excesses.
 The palace was completed in time for Pope John Paul II's visit in 1981 for the beatification of Lorenzo Ruiz.
 Mrs Marcos invited him to stay at the newly constructed palace, but the offer was declined by the Pope because it was too opulent given the level of poverty in the Philippines.
 But it eventually became a guest house for celebrity visitors of the Marcoses until they were deposed and exiled by the civilian-backed People Power Revolution in 1986.

 Although the controversy and the relative disuse of the building since its construction, the Coconut Palace has come to be recognized as one of the most prominent examples of Philippine neovernacular architecture, and made Mañosa a highly-sought-after artist.

 The EDSA Shrine

-After the Marcoses were sent into exile in 1986, Jaime Cardinal Sin of the Archdiocese of Manila began conceiving of a shrine that would celebrate the People Power Revolution which had deposed them.
+After the Marcoses were sent into exile in 1986, Cardinal Jaime Sin of the Archdiocese of Manila began conceiving of a shrine that would celebrate the People Power Revolution which had deposed them.
 Cardinal Sin's appeal for people to rally in the streets had played a pivotal role in assuring that the uprising succeeded without the need for bloodshed, and Philippines' large Catholic majority characterized its success a "miracle."
 So the Cardinal approached Mañosa about designing a shrine commemorating the event.